mrazomej/phd/src/chapter_02/section_07_methods.md

 All strains used in these experiments were derived from *E. coli* K12 MG1655 with the *lac* operon removed, adapted from those created and described in
 @Garcia2011c [@Garcia2011b].
-Briefly, the operator variants and YFP reporter gene were cloned into a pZS25 background which contains a *lacUV5* promoter that drives expression as is shown schematically in .
+Briefly, the operator variants and YFP reporter gene were cloned into a pZS25 background which contains a *lacUV5* promoter that drives expression, as is shown schematically in [@Fig:ch2_fig02].
 These constructs carried a kanamycin resistance gene and were integrated into the *galK* locus of the chromosome using $\lambda$ Red recombineering [@Sharan2009].
-The *lacI* gene was constitutively expressed via a P$_\mathrm{LtetO\hbox{-}1}$ promoter [@Lutz1997], with ribosomal binding site mutations made to vary the LacI copy number as described in @Salis2009 using site-directed mutagenesis (Quickchange II;
-Stratagene), with further details in @Garcia2011c.
+The *lacI* gene was constitutively expressed via a P$_\mathrm{LtetO\hbox{-}1}$ promoter [@Lutz1997], with ribosomal binding site mutations made to vary the LacI copy number as described in [@Salis2009] using site-directed mutagenesis (Quickchange II; Stratagene), with further details in @Garcia2011c.
 These *lacI* constructs carried a chloramphenicol resistance gene and were integrated into the *ybcN* locus of the chromosome.
 Final strain construction was achieved by performing repeated P1 transduction [@Thomason2007] of the different operator and *lacI* constructs to generate each combination used in this work.
 Integration was confirmed by PCR amplification of the replaced chromosomal region and by sequencing.
-Primers and final strain genotypes are listed in Appendix [\[AppendixStrainlist\]](#AppendixStrainlist){reference-type="ref" reference="AppendixStrainlist"}.
+Primers and final strain genotypes are listed in Chapter 4.

 It is important to note that the rest of the *lac* operon (*lacZYA*) was never expressed.
-The LacY protein is a transmembrane protein which actively transports lactose as well as IPTG into the cell.
-As LacY was never produced in our strains, we assume that the extracellular and intracellular IPTG concentration was approximately equal due to diffusion across the membrane into the cell as is suggested by previous work [@FernandezCastane2012].
+The LacY protein is a transmembrane protein that actively transports lactose as well as IPTG into the cell.
+As LacY was never produced in our strains, we assume that the extracellular and intracellular IPTG concentration was approximately equal due to diffusion across the membrane into the cell, as suggested by previous work [@FernandezCastane2012].

 To make this theory applicable to transcription factors with any number of DNA binding domains, we used a different definition for repressor copy number than has been used previously.
-We define the LacI copy number as the average number of repressor dimers per cell whereas in @Garcia2011c, the copy number is defined as the average number of repressor tetramers in each cell.
-To motivate this decision, we consider the fact that the LacI repressor molecule exists as a tetramer in *E. coli* [@Lewis1996] in which a single DNA binding domain is formed from dimerization of LacI proteins, so that wild-type LacI might be described as dimer of dimers.
-Since each dimer is allosterically independent (i.e. either dimer can be allosterically active or inactive, independent of the configuration of the other dimer) [@Daber2009], a single LacI tetramer can be treated as two functional repressors.
-Therefore, we have simply multiplied the number of repressors reported in @Garcia2011c by a factor of two.
+We define the LacI copy number as the average number of repressor dimers per cell, whereas in [@Garcia2011c], the copy number is defined as the average number of repressor tetramers in each cell.
+To motivate this decision, we consider that the LacI repressor molecule exists as a tetramer in *E. coli* [@Lewis1996] in which a single DNA binding domain is formed from dimerization of LacI proteins so that wild-type LacI might be described as dimer of dimers.
+Since each dimer is allosterically independent (i.e., either dimer can be allosterically active or inactive, independent of the configuration of the other dimer) [@Daber2009], a single LacI tetramer can be treated as two functional repressors.
+Therefore, we have multiplied the number of repressors reported in @Garcia2011c by a factor of two.
 This factor is included as a keyword argument in the numerous Python functions used to perform this analysis, as discussed in the code documentation.

-A subset of strains in these experiments were measured using fluorescence microscopy for validation of the flow cytometry data and results.
-To aid in the high-fidelity segmentation of individual cells, the strains were modified to constitutively express an mCherry fluorophore.
+A subset of strains in these experiments was measured using fluorescence microscopy to validate the flow cytometry data and results.
+To aid in the high-fidelity segmentation of individual cells, the strains were modified to express an mCherry fluorophore constitutively.
 This reporter was cloned into a pZS4\*1 backbone [@Lutz1997] in which mCherry is driven by the *lacUV5* promoter.
 All microscopy and flow cytometry experiments were performed using these strains.